CanAran-Coder/Singleton-Design-Pattern/README.md

 }

 ```
-**When we check the location in the ram of the instance, we will get result like that**
+**When we check the memory adresses of the instances, we will get the following results**
 **org.test.Languages@8efb846**
 **org.test.Languages@8efb846**
 **org.test.Languages@8efb846**
 **org.test.Languages@8efb846**

+**All adresses are identical, it proves that only one object exists in memory.**